Khouuuuba/PrimisProtocoldepostit/README.md

 function epochRewardShareIndex(uint256 _reward) external

-    - Description: Updates the reward share for a given end Token reward amount at the beginning of an epoch.
+    - Description: Updates the reward share for a given prm Token reward amount at the beginning of an epoch.
     - Parameters:
       - `_reward`: The reward to be added to the reward share.

  function epochRewardShareIndexForSend(uint256 _reward, uint256 _totalPrinciple) public

-    - Description: Updates the reward share for Send token at the beginning of an epoch.
+    - Description: Updates the reward share for Sprm token at the beginning of an epoch.
     - Parameters:
       - `_reward`: The reward to be added to the reward share.
-      - `_totalPrinciple`: The total principle amount used for calculating the Send token reward share.
+      - `_totalPrinciple`: The total principle amount used for calculating the Sprm token reward share.

    function epochBondYieldShareIndex() external onlyOwner